 What rice should you use in a risotto?

-We need a short-grain, glutinous rice for making this superb dish.
-This means that the rice has a high starch content and absorbs more liquid than your regular supermarket one.
+We need short-grain, glutinous rice to make this superb dish.
+This means the rice has a high starch content and absorbs more liquid than your regular supermarket.

-The most common variations are Arborio, Carnaroli and Vialonne Nano.
-All three do a fantastic job.
-You might find your favorite in time, but if this is your first time making risotto the first two are very easily found in most supermarkets and gourmets stores.
+You might find your favorite in time, but if this is your first time making risotto, the first two are very easily found in most supermarkets and gourmet stores.

 Learn to enjoy making risotto, and eating it!

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.